Clemapfel/mousetrap/docs/02_signals.md

 ...
 ```

 And our application deadlocks.
+This is of cours extremely undesirable, so lets talk through why this happens.

+When `button_01` is clicked, it emits signal `clicked`, which invokes the connected signal handler.
+Running through the signal handler, first `01 clicked` is printed, then `button_02` is forced to invoke its signal handler by `button_02.emit_signal_clicked()`.
+Running through the `button_02` signal handler line by line, first `02 clicked` is printed, then `button_01` is invoked againt.
+This creates an infinite loop, hence the deadlock.

-This is of cours extremely undesirable.
-We can avoid this behavior by **blocking signals**:
+We can avoid this behavior by **blocking signals** at strategic times:

 ```cpp
 button_01.connect_signal_clicked([](Button* self) -> void {